 Legendary comic book writer, editor, film executive producer, and publisher

-Stan looks forward to meeting all his fans in Brisbane in November 2017.
+Stan looks forward to meeting all his fans in Brisbane and Adelaide in November 2017.

 Known to millions as the man whose Super Heroes propelled Marvel to its preeminent position in the comic book industry, Stan’s co-creations include Spider-Man, The Incredible Hulk, X-Men, The Fantastic Four, Iron Man, as well as hundreds of others.
 He introduced Spider-Man as a syndicated newspaper strip that became the most successful of all syndicated adventure strips and has appeared in more than 500 newspapers worldwide.